pycontribs/pyrax/docs/cloud_servers.md

 `meta` - An arbitrary dict of up to 5 key/value pairs that can be stored with the server.
 Note that the keys and values must be simple strings, and not numbers, datetimes, tuples, or anything else.

+`key_name` – As mentioned above, this is the name you gave to an SSH key that you previously uploaded using `cs.keypairs.create()`.
+The key is installed in the newly-created server's `/root/.ssh/authorized_keys` file, allowing for key-based authenticating when SSHing into the server.

-`files` - A dict of up to 5 files that will be written to the server upon creation.
-The keys for this dict are the absolute file paths on the server where these files will be written, and the values are the contents for those files.
-Values can either be a string, or a file-like object that will be read.
+`files` - A dict of up to 5 files that are written to the server upon creation.
+The keys for this dict are the absolute file paths on the server where these files are written, and the values are the contents for those files.
+Values can either be a string, or a file-like object that is read.
 File sizes are limited to 10K, and binary files are not supported (text only).

 Now create a server using the `meta` and `files` options.
 The setup code is the same as in the previous examples; here is the part that you need to change: